Skip to main content

 Duruka

-A seasonal delicacy, duruka is a type of fern that is harvested and cooked in coconut milk.
-It has a unique flavor and is considered a special treat.
+A seasonal treat, duruka is harvested and cooked in coconut milk.
+It has a flavor all its own and only shows up for part of the year.

 Allergens: